tendermint/tendermint/spec/abci++/abci++_methods_002_draft.md

     * _p_'s Tendermint creates a block header.
 2. _p_'s Tendermint calls `RequestPrepareProposal` with the newly generated block.
    The call is synchronous: Tendermint's execution will block until the Application returns from the call.
-3. The Application checks the block (header, transactions, commit info, evidences).
+3. The Application checks the block (hashes, transactions, commit info, misbehavior).
 Besides,
     * in same-block execution mode, the Application can (and should) provide `ResponsePrepareProposal.app_hash`, `ResponsePrepareProposal.validator_updates`, or `ResponsePrepareProposal.consensus_param_updates`.